Local Emergency Planning Committee (LEPC)

 The King County Local Emergency Planning Committee (LEPC) includes all of geographic King County except for the City of Seattle and the City of Kent, as well as areas covered by a Tribal Emergency Response Committee.
 The LEPC is responsible for developing a community Hazardous Materials Response Plan, conduct an annual plan review; collect and maintain chemical inventory forms, chemical release reports, and provide chemical inventory information to the public as requested.
 This whole process should improve chemical safety, protect public health, and the environment.
 This plan is developed by the LEPC with stakeholder participation.
 LEPC membership includes local government, safety and emergency response officials, environmental and transportation officials, and community groups.

-2021-22 LEPC Meetings are held quarterly.
-All upcoming meetings are scheduled for remote participation.
+2023 LEPC Meetings are held quarterly.
+All upcoming meetings are at the King County Emergency Operations Center in Renton.
 Contact firstname.lastname@example.org for more information.

 Completed EPCRA reports (Tier II - Sections 302 & 311) may be submitted to the King County LEPC in one of the following formats:

 - Electronic copies of on-line form(s) – email to email@example.com

 - Scanned copies of signed form(s) – email to firstname.lastname@example.org

 - Hard copies of signed form(s) - mail to King County LEPC, 3511 NE 2nd Street, Renton WA 98056

 How to participate in the King County LEPC